 The key feature of a trust is that you no longer own the asset held in the trust.
 This means that should you die the proceeds of the policy do not generally form part of your estate.

-If you are interested in setting up a trust for your life assurance policy, speak to an expert adviser at Nottingham Mortgage Services and they can talk you through the process.
+If you are interested in setting up a trust for your life assurance policy, speak to an expert adviser at Mortgage Advice Bureau and they can talk you through the process.

 Trust entities are the different roles that are involved in creating and managing a trust.
 There are three entities involved in creating a trust.